github/docs/content/developers/overview/github-developer-program.md

 ## Ready to join the GitHub Developer Program?</h3>

-Membership is open to individual developers and companies who have:
+Membership is open to all the individual developers and companies who have:

 * An integration in production or development using the GitHub API.
 * An email address where GitHub users can contact you for support.